Kitany Water Project

 Contaminated water and poor sanitation are linked to transmission of diseasessuch as cholera, diarrhoea, dysentery, hepatitis A, typhoid and polio.

-to haul roughly 5 gallons (42 pounds) of water.
+The average woman in rural Kenya walks about 4 miles every day to haul roughly 5 gallons (42 pounds) of water.